delphidabbler/codesnip/branches/parsnip/Docs/ReadMe.txt

 has been updated.
 The checking process runs behind the scenes unless an update is available when CodeSnip will display a notification window at the bottom right of the main window.
-From the window you can display the "Update From Web" dialoge box which you can use to download the updated database.
+From the window you can display the "Update From Web" dialogue box which you can use to download the updated database.

 You can also check for updates manually by using the program's "Database |
 Update From Web" menu option.
 This displays the same "Update From Web" dialogue